OHOKA FARMERS MARKET REAL FOOD REVOLUTION

 LOCAL FRESH SEASONAL SUSTAINABLE INDEPENDENT ECO-AGRICULTURE FAIR FOOD ETHICAL COMMUNITY SOCIAL ENTERPRISE AT WORK

 What happens every Friday morning goes so much further than the local area.
 There is a bigger picture.
 Can you see it?
 Every year we look for good things to support in the region.
-The proceeds of our EFTPOS surcharge have supported a The Ashley- Rakahuri River care Group and more recently we have delivered 40kg of organic apples to a low decile school in the area every fortnight thanks to Ashley River Organics Orchard.
-The market also supports local Charity Jams, Westpac Air Rescue, the Cancer Society, SAFE, and numerous charitable groups in the region who are compatible with our objectives.
+The proceeds of our EFTPOS surcharge have supported a The Ashley- Rakahuri River care Group and more recently we have delivered 40kg of organic apples to a low decile school in the area every fortnight thanks to Ashley River Organics Orchard and now Grown one of our stallholders.
+The market also supports local Charity Jams, Westpac Air Rescue, the Cust Volunteer Fireservice, NZ Cancer Society, SAFE, and numerous other charitable groups in the region who are compatible with our objectives.

 Food Sovereignty came about in 2006 via Via Campesina.
 In a nutshell, food sovereignty is the right of peoples, communities and countries to define their own policies regarding their seeds, agriculture, labour, food and land.
 These policies must be appropriate to their unique ecological, social, economic and cultural circumstances.
 Food Sovereignty includes the true right to food and to produce food.
 It is about ownership.

 Food Security is when all people, at all times, have access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.

 Food Resilience is a holistic response to a situation where change has become necessary for a community's well-being and survival.
 By incorporating food with the social, environmental and political, communities who actively strive for food resilience are able to offer alternative and independent ways of feeding themselves and their communities.
 They aim is to be food secure.